Books About Capitalism & Classism

 In his "remarkable" (Men's Journal) and "controversial" (Fortune) book--written in a "wry, amusing style" (The Guardian)--Bruce Cannon Gibney shows how America was hijacked by the Boomers, a generation whose reckless self-indulgence degraded the foundations of American prosperity.

-From bestselling writer David Graeber—“a master of opening up thought and stimulating debate” (Slate)—a powerful argument against the rise of meaningless, unfulfilling jobs…and their consequences.
+From David Graeber, the bestselling author of The Dawn of Everything and Debt—“a master of opening up thought and stimulating debate” (Slate)—a powerful argument against the rise of meaningless, unfulfilling jobs…and their consequences.

 Does your job make a meaningful contribution to the world?

 Imagine Karl Marx as a cartoonist, ready to set the record straight about his much maligned classic, Das Kapital.
 Impossibly difficult?
 Not in the least.
 Hopelessly outdated?
 Far from it.
 Though first published in 1867, Capital remains keenly relevant.
 Society continues to run on investment and profit, labor and technology.